"Religious freedom" changing from freedom of

 religious society who is authorized to solemnize or celebrate marriages shall

 be required to solemnize or celebrate any marriage, and to ensure the

 protection of religious freedom with regard to the provision of services,

 accommodations, facilities, or goods related to the celebration or

 This bill, which later became law, is described in a separate essay.

-- ENDA bill: Various federal Employment Non-Discrimination Acts (ENDAs) had been proposed between the mid-1970's until 2014 to stop employers from discriminating against employees -- or potential employees -- on the basis of their sexual orientation, and now against gender identity as well.
+- ENDA bill: Various federal Employment Non-Discrimination Acts (ENDAs) had been proposed between the mid-1970's and 2014 to stop employers from discriminating against employees -- or potential employees -- on the basis of their sexual orientation.
+The most recent bill would protect against gender identity as well.

 Various conservative Christian parachurch group have strongly opposed ENDA.
 The Traditional Values Coalition (TVC) is one.
 They discussed the ENDA bill on their web site: